 Selection results or individual plant names can be saved in personal plant lists.

-Plant Base is designed as a straightforward plant information encyclopedia and all features are focused on this.
-Though built around a powerful database system, no technical skills are needed.
-The emphasis of the program is on a functional, no-nonsense approach to usability and considerable flexibility.
+The application design is straightforward with a functional, no-nonsense approach to usability and considerable flexibility.
 There are no frills, but it is fast, simple to run and uses no unnecessary computer resources.

 Each plant is described by a large number of standard elements such as size and colour, accompanied by text notes and pictures.
 Plants may be searched by any of these as selection criteria.
 Plant records are alphabetically sequenced by botanical name (Latin, binomial), but can be located by their common name if preferred.
 There is also allowance for alternative names (synonyms).